NHSDigital/dtos-participant-manager/README.md

   adr new <<Name of your decision record>>
 ```

-This will create an incremental decision within the repo for you to complete.
+This will create an incremental decision within the repository for you to complete.

 ## Setup